samridhl/Final-Project/README.md

 Next Steps:
 Generate heatmap and Volcano-plot.
 Feedback:
-Add additional parameter to look at
+Add additional to look in the dataset.
 Understand the data and figure out what are rows and columns

 Milestone 2 (11/20/18)